halvtomat/katacoda-scenarios/github-action/step5.md

 So what we did here is:

 1. Checkout the branch.
-1. Setup node version 14.
+1. Setup the latest lts version of node.
 1. Install Node.js dependencies.
 1. Run eslint with the Lint Action.